AdobeDocs/campaign.en/help/technotes/upgrades/ims-migration.md

 ## How to migrate?{#ims-migration-procedure}

+Each technical operator should have at least one technical account.

+Key steps are:

+1. First create the technical account corresponding to technical operator.
+For example, suppose the newly created technical account (TA1) for technical operator (TO1).
+1. Execute the steps detailed below on the technical account TA1 [Step 4](#ims-migration-step-4) is optional and only required if the technical operator has specific folder permissions.
+1. Migrate all the Campaign API integration implementation to the newly created technical account TA1.
+1. Once all the customer facing API/Integration start fully functional on TA1, replace the technical operator TO1 with technical account TA1.

 ### Prerequisites{#ims-migration-prerequisites}

 Before starting the migration process, you must reach out to your Adobe representative so that Adobe technical teams can migrate your existing Operator groups and Named rights to Adobe Identity Management System (IMS).